santha22/santha22/README.md

 - 👋 Hi, I’m @santha22
-- 👀 I’m interested in fullstack development(MERN)
+- 👀 I’m currently looking for ReactJS developer role
-- 🌱 I’m currently learning MERN stack and DSA with python
+- 🌱 I've key skills in MERN stack development
+- ✨ I've good knowledge in data structures and algorithm through python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 You can reach by my linkedin profile https://www.linkedin.com/in/santha-kumar20/

 <!---